 (2) Insect control devices shall be installed so that:

 (a) The devices are not located over a food preparation area; and

-(b) Dead insects and insect fragments are prevented from being impelled onto or falling on exposed food; clean equipment, utensils, or linens; or unwrapped single-service or single-use articles.
+(b) Dead insects and insect fragments are prevented from being impelled onto or falling on exposed food; clean equipment, utensils, and linens; and unwrapped single-service and single-use articles.

 (L) Toilet rooms - enclosed.

 A toilet room located on the premises shall be completely enclosed and provided with a tight-fitting and self-closing door.
 This requirement does not apply to a toilet room that is located outside a food service operation or retail food establishment and does not open directly into the food preparation area of a food service operation or retail food establishment such as a toilet room that is provided by the management of a shopping mall or a toilet room designed so as not to need a door that opens into the sales area of a retail food establishment.